libretro/docs/docs/development/shader/slang-shaders.md

  - `layout(binding = #N)` must be declared for all `UBO`s and `sampler2D`s.
  - All resources must use different bindings.
  - There can be only one UBO.
- - There can be only use push constant block.
+ - There can be only one push constant block.
- - It is possible to have one regular UBO and one push constant UBO.
+ - It is possible to have one UBO and one push constant block.
  - If a UBO is used in both vertex and fragment, their binding number must match.
  - If a UBO is used in both vertex and fragment, members with the same name must have the same offset/binary interface.
    This problem is easily avoided by having the same UBO visible to both vertex and fragment as "common" code.